Presidential Hotel Haunts, Where the U.S. Presidents Stay

 Grand lobby of Boston’s Fairmont Copley Plaza

-Boston’s Fairmont Copley Plaza has also been visited by every U.S. President since Taft, but perhaps its most well-known ties is to the Kennedy Clan.
+Boston’s Fairmont Copley Plaza has also been visited by every U.S. President since Taft, but perhaps its most well-known ties are to the Kennedy Clan.

-The John F. Kennedy Library and Museum Suite celebrate the hotel’s bond with the Kennedys, including a photograph of JFK with his grandfather John “Honey Fitz” Fitzgerald.
-As former mayor of Boston, Honey Fitz cut the ribbon celebrating its opening in 1912.
+The John F. Kennedy Library and Museum Suite celebrates the hotel’s bond with the Kennedys, including a photograph of JFK with his grandfather, John “Honey Fitz” Fitzgerald.
+As the former mayor of Boston, Honey Fitz cut the ribbon celebrating its opening in 1912.
 Again, check prices with Hotels.com.

-In the heart of downtown Denver, the Brown Palace Hotel celebrates its 120th anniversary this year, welcoming its first president Teddy Roosevelt in 1905 and every president but two since then.
-Suites at the Brown honor past presidents with their names: Roosevelt, Reagan and Eisenhower Suites, the latter complete with dented mantel from Ike’s errant golf practice.
+In the heart of downtown Denver, the Brown Palace Hotel celebrates its 120th anniversary this year, welcoming its first president, Teddy Roosevelt, in 1905 and every president but two since then.
+Suites at the Brown honor past presidents with their names: Roosevelt, Reagan, and Eisenhower Suites, the latter complete with a dented mantel from Ike’s errant golf practice.
 Book directly through Marriott Int’l or check Hotels.com.

-In 1934, at Austin’s landmark property, the Driskill Hotel, the future 36th President, Lyndon B. Johnson hosted his first date with the future First lady, Lady Bird, in their fine dining restaurant.
+In 1934, at Austin’s landmark property, the Driskill Hotel, the future 36th President, Lyndon B. Johnson, hosted his first date with the future First Lady, Lady Bird, at their fine-dining restaurant.

 The Driskill continued as one of their most cherished hotels, including when LBJ awaited the results of his successful Vice Presidential bid with JFK in 1960.
 LBJ returned to the Driskill again in 1964 to receive news of his Presidential re-election.
 The Driskill honors this president with the one-bedroom LBJ Suite on the second floor.
 Book direct or check Expedia.